 Check out my blog on How to Move to LA as a Dancer to figure out where to live in LA.

 The Certificate Program

 The Certificate Program at Millennium Dance Complex is open to all dancers internationally.
 You basically pay for unlimited classes at Millennium as well as monthly private classes with a teacher of your choice.
-You also have a Dance Advisor who will sit with you each week (for the first month).
-To discuss what your dance goals are and help you define your schedule.
+You also have a Dance Advisor who will sit with you each week (for the first month), to discuss your dance goals.
+They also help you define your schedule.

 You can choose to train from anywhere between 2 months to a year.
 This is great because it can take some time to settle into a new country and dance studio.

 I chose to train for 3 months so I could get a real feel for the dance studio and life in LA.
 Plus it was more affordable, LA is very expensive.
 Something I did not factor into my budget!
 Check out my guide on How to Save Whilst Travelling.